Gender Affirming Mastectomy

 Suitable for those with a small amount of chest tissue and little to no skin laxity.This technique creates very good male contours with minimal scarring and good nipple sensation.
 It is performed by making one circular incision around the border of your nipple, then a larger incision around that.
 Removing the breast tissue through this ring, then resizing and reattaching the areola by bringing together the edges of the larger incision.
 The nipple can be resized if wished, although this will impact nipple sensation.

-Double Flap Technique
+Dermal Flap Technique

 This is suitable for a medium to large-sized chest and is best suited to a person for whom keeping nipple sensation is very important.